Annie Montague Alexander: Early life

-Early expeditions, 1901-1910
+Early expeditions, 1901–1910

 Fossil Lake, 1901

 In February 1901 John C. Merriam and Alexander began organizing an expedition.
 They were unable to decide on a location until Merriam proposed a trip to Shasta County where they could collect Triassic vertebrate fossils to which Alexander agreed.
-Three weeks before departure, Merriam convinced Alexander to instead go to Fossil Lake in south-central Oregon (what is now Lake County.)
+Three weeks before departure, Merriam convinced Alexander to instead go to Fossil Lake in south-central Oregon.
 This dry and arid region had been explored previously beginning in the 1870s and would prove a fruitful location for Alexander.
 Alexander was attended by Herbert Furlong and William Greeley, two of Merriam's students who were chosen to provide assistance and expertise for her.
 They planned their route from Northern California up to Fossil Lake and then headed West to Crater Lake before heading back to California.
 Other participants included Ernest, an African American wagon driver and cook, and a young boy named Willis.
 Alexander also invited her friend Mary Wilson.
-The trip lasted from May 30 to August 13 and they returned with nearly 300 hundred pounds in fossils.
+The trip lasted from May 30 to August 13 and they returned with nearly 300 pounds in fossils.

-Shasta County, 1901-1903
+Shasta County, 1901–1903

 1901

 This expedition was organized by John C. Merriam and financed by Alexander though she did not attend because she was currently on an expedition to Fossil Lake.
 Shasta County had captured attention from California Paleontologists in 1893 after James Perrin Smith (of Stanford) searched for ammonites.
 Though he did find ammonites, he also returned with the first Mesozoic marine vertebrate found in California he named Nothosaurus.
 In 1895, Smith sent his findings to Merriam and sparked what became Merriam's intense focus on Shasta County.